French tutor near me in Canada

 French Verb Conjugation: ER Verbs

-Lea taught 18 days ago
+Lea taught about 1 month ago

 The Tutor and Student worked on expanding French vocabulary and practicing conversational phrases related to preferences, activities, and feelings.
 They reviewed vocabulary for hobbies, expressing fatigue, and personal schedules.
 The session concluded with a discussion on comfort levels and introversion, and plans were made for the next meeting and additional practice materials.